The Talented Mr. Inversive Triangle in the Elliptic Billiard

 Therefore:

 \begin{remark} For any $N$, the focus-inversive family is inscribed in $\mathcal{L}(t)$. \end{remark}

-As shown in Figure~\ref{fig:n3-caustics} is the non-conic caustic to the $N=3$ focus-inversive family.
+\cref{fig:n3-caustics} shows the non-conic ``caustic'' (envelope of sidelines) to the $N=3$ focus-inversive family for various values of $a/b$.
 As $a/b$ is increased, the caustic transitions from (i) a regular curve, to (ii) one with a self-intersection and two cusps, to (iii) a non-compact curve with two infinite branches.

-Figure~\ref{fig:n3-inv} illustrates the $N=3$ focus-inversive triangle.
-Recall two well-known triangle centers: the Gergonne point $X_7$ is the perspector of the incircle and the Mittenpunkt $X_9$ is the point of concurrence of lines drawn from the excenters through the side midpoints \cite{etc}.
+\cref{fig:n3-inv} illustrates the $N=3$ focus-inversive triangle.
+Recall two well-known triangle centers: (i) the Gergonne point $X_7$: this is where a triangle and its intouch (contact) triangle are perspective, see \cite[Gergonne Point]{mw}; (ii) the Mittenpunkt $X_9$: where lines drawn from the excenters through the side midpoints concur \cite[Mittenpunkt]{mw}.

 \begin{proposition} Over the 3-periodic family, the Gergonne point $X_7^\dagger$ of focus-inversive triangles is stationary on the billiard's major axis at location:

 \end{proposition}